Among The Canaanites

 Likewise, the tribe of Naphtali failed to drive out the residents of Beth-shemesh and Beth-anath.
 Instead, they moved in among the Canaanites, who controlled the land.
 Nevertheless, the people of Beth-shemesh and Beth-anath were forced to work as slaves for the people of Naphtali.
 (Judges 1:33 NLT)

 OK, let’s get this over with!
 Let’s get through the Book of Judges as quickly as we can!
-I know there are important life lessons here, but it’s so frustrating to see the Israelites throwing away what God has so graciously given them!
+This book is the most frustrating book in the Bible to me!
+I know there are important life lessons here, but it’s so discouraging to see the Israelites foolishly throwing away the blessings God has so graciously given them!

 The first chapters of Judges tell how some of the tribes failed to drive out the previous inhabitants of the land allotted to them and instead settled for living among them.
 Sometimes the Israelites prevailed for a season and put the Canaanites to work for them.
 Other times the pagans prevailed and the Israelites served them.